McIlroy back into contention at Memorial Tournament

 The Northern Irishman made six birdies and two bogeys, with his second-round score aided by a birdie-birdie finish as he ended four under overall in Ohio.

-American Justin Suh holds the clubhouse lead after a six-under 66 took him to eight under for the tournament.
+American Justin Suh holds the halfway lead after a six-under 66 took him to eight under for the tournament.

 Japan's 2021 Masters champion Hideki Matsuyama is one stroke back at seven under after carding a seven-under 65.